linkml/linkml/tests/test_scripts/output/genmarkdown/meta_no_types/index.md

  * [structured_imports](structured_imports.md) - A list of specifications for how to import elements from external schemas
  * [structured_pattern](structured_pattern.md) - the string value of the slot must conform to the regular expression in the pattern expression
  * [subclass_of](subclass_of.md) - DEPRECATED -- rdfs:subClassOf to be emitted in OWL generation
  * [subproperty_of](subproperty_of.md) - Ontology property which this slot is a subproperty of.
-Note: setting this property on a slot does not guarantee an expansion of the ontological hiearchy into an enumerated list of possible values in every serialization of the model.
+Note: setting this property on a slot does not guarantee an expansion of the ontological hierarchy into an enumerated list of possible values in every serialization of the model.
  * [subsets](subsets.md) - An index to the collection of all subset definitions in the schema
  * [symbol](symbol.md) - name of the unit encoded as a symbol
  * [syntax](syntax.md) - the string value of the slot must conform to this regular expression expressed in the string.
 May be interpolated.